hiimtmac/psql-kit/README.md

 ### `PSQLQuery`

 The query builders store all your types as you build them up.
 For example, the above type is `QueryDirective<QueryTouple<(SelectDirective<SelectTouple<(ColumnExpression<String>, ColumnExpression<Int>)>>, FromDirective<Moon>)>>`.
 This is obviously nasty if you want to pass it around as functions.
 To combat this, you can return a `QUERY` as `some PSQLQuery`.
-This will also give you some added functionality for executing and debugging (`QUERY` can also be executed or debugged).
+This will also give you some added functionality for executing and debugging (`QUERY` can also be executed or inspected).

 `.raw()` can be used to inspect your query